Associate Professor of History

 August 01, 2008 - May 01, 2009

 I'm finishing a book on how and why local community actors in France began to advocate for North African migrant rights in the decades following the Second World War.

-- “Ramadan in the Republic: Imperial Necessity and Religious Assistance in the Rhône Department” (French Cultural Studies, forthcoming special issue, February 2017, on “Religion and Culture in France”).
+- “Ramadan in the Republic: Imperial Necessity and Religious Assistance in the Rhône Department,” French Cultural Studies, Vol. 28, No. 1, February 2017.

 - “Liberating the Land or Absorbing a Community: Managing North African Migration and the Bidonvilles in Paris’s Banlieues,” French Politics, Culture & Society [special issue: "Algerian Legacies in Metropolitan France"], Vol. 31, No. 3, Winter 2013, pp. 1-20.